OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 A Loom Network Stack shall assume that the MAC layer will allow transmission at any time to a coordinator, however no other device will have this capability.

-If the MAC layer indicates a transmission failure, the network can attempt to retry a transmission.
+If the MAC layer indicates a transmission failure, the network can attempt to retry a transmission during it's next allocated time slot.
 After 5 consecutive failures, both the receiving node and the transmitting node are assumed to be operating incorrectly, and this information is sent to the coordinator and the MAC layer for further action.
 The data can be dropped or retransmitted at a later time.
+If the packet dropped is in a sequence, the entire sequence is dropped.

 ### Application

 The Loom Network Stack shall allow for any arbitrary data to be sent/received by the device.
 To send data, a developer shall specify a destination and a payload.
 The address of the destination shall be a string, later converted to a unique two-byte address.
 A developer shall assume an arbitrary latency for any transmission, excluding transmissions to a coordinator.
+In order to facilitate large data payloads, the network layer shall automatically split payloads, fragmenting and sequencing during transmission and reassembling on the other end.

 In order to use Loom Network Stack, the developer must provide a medium of storing data across a hard-reset.
 The loom network stack shall use this medium to store data across powered-off sleep states, hereafter referred to as sleep.